Jarrett Allen NBA Playoffs Player Props: Cavaliers vs. Knicks

-Jarrett Allen be on the court for the Cleveland Cavaliers at 8:30 PM on Friday versus the New York Knicks in the 2023 NBA Playoffs.
+The Cleveland Cavaliers, Jarrett Allen included, face the New York Knicks at 1:00 PM ET on Sunday in the 2023 NBA Playoffs.

-If you'd like to make predictions on Allen's performance, we look at his available prop bets, using stats and trends, below.
+If you'd like to make predictions on Allen's performance, we break down his available prop bets, using stats and trends, below.

 Jarrett Allen Prop Bets vs. the Knicks